hyperledger/bevel/docs/source/developer/indy-ansible.md

 To deploy the indy network, run the deploy-network.yaml in `blockchain-automation-framework\platforms\hyperledger-indy\configuration\`
 The roles included in the file are as follows.

-## **check/auth_job**
-This role checks all auth jobs completing.

-* Check if Indy  auth job pod for trustee is completed
-* Check if Indy  auth job pod for stewards is completed
-* Check if Indy  auth job pod for endorser is completed
-* Check if Indy  auth job pod for baf-ac is completed

-Follow [Readme](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/hyperledger-indy/configuration/roles/check/auth_job) for detailed information.

 ## **check/crypto**
 This role is checking if all crypto jobs are completed and all crypto data are in Vault.